NBISweden/AGAT/docs/gff_to_bed.md

 # GFF to BED conversion
-## Review of the main conversion tools

 It exists many GFF formats and many GTF formats
 (see [here](https://github.com/NBISweden/GAAS/blob/master/annotation/knowledge/gxf.md) for a complete review) and many tools to perform the conversion.
 We will try to see in this review the main differences.

-# Table of Contents
+## Table of Contents

  * [Test resume](#test-resume)
  * [The GFF file to convert](#the-gff-file-to-convert)